sharedcare/ImageCaptioning/proposal.md

 March 8th: Project Proposal Due

-March 11th - March 17th: Read papers and prepare the data
+March 11th - March 17th: Read papers and prepare the data.

-March 18th - March 24th:
+March 18th - March 24th: Design the model.

-March 25th - March 31st:
+March 25th - March 31st: Train the model to detect details from the images.

 April 5th: Progress Report Due

-April 1st - April 7th:
+April 1st - April 7th: Improve the model.
+Prepare the progress report.

-April 8th - April 14th:
+April 8th - April 14th: Design and train the model to combine details into sentence.

-April 15th - April 21st:
+April 15th - April 21st: Improve the model.

-April 22nd - April 28th:
+April 22nd - April 28th: Improve the model.

 April 29th - May 3rd: Finalize the project and prepare the final report